The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$

-We can also define a golf process with balls having more general moving strategies (instead of doing a random walk, they can, for example, choose to go to the right or to the left according to the parity of the distance to the first free hole on the right).
-As the proofs are simpler to state for the golf process, and generalize straightforwardly to these variants, for pedagogical reasons, we establish the results and the proofs for the golf process, and then explain in Section \ref{subsect:variantes} how we can generalize these results.
+We can also define a golf process with balls that have more general moving strategies (instead of doing a random walk, they can, for example, choose to go to the right or to the left, depending on the parity of the distance to the first free hole on the right).
+Since the proofs are simpler to state for the golf process, and generalize straightforwardly to these variants, for pedagogical reasons, we give the results and the proofs for the golf process, and then explain in Section \ref{subsect:variantes} how we can generalize these results.

-We then study the golf model on $\Z$, defined, this time, by choosing independently the state of every vertex, being a hole with probability $\dt$ or a ball with probability $\db$.
+We then study the golf model on $\Z$, this time defined by independently choosing the state of each vertex to be a hole with probability $\dt$ or a ball with probability $\db$.
 Since, an infinite number of balls have moved before any time $t>0$, an argument is needed to prove that the golf model is well-defined on $\Z$ (see the beginning Section \ref{subsect:intro_Z}).
-We finally compute the distribution of $\TL$ on $\Z$ (see Theorem \ref{thm:loiblocsZ}), using some of the results on $\znz$.
+Finally, we compute the distribution of $\TL$ on $\Z$ (see Theorem \ref{thm:loiblocsZ}), using some of the results on $\znz$.